ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_18.10/README.md

 Note that both of these installation mechanisms will, by default, attempt to update system-wide software (such as your kernel) in order to allow ROCm to successfully install.
 You will need sudo access in order to complete those steps.
 The source code installation method can optionally install all of the user-space components into local folders and thus avoid the need for sudo or root access.
-However, installing the ROCK kernel drivers will still require such administrator privileges.